SiliconLabsSoftware/docs-matter/sld397-matter-prod-guide-intro/index.md

 # Introduction

 This section is intended to help guide customers to bring their Matter devices to production.
-Please note that the Matter Production uses Silicon Labs [Custom Part Manufacturing Service (CPMS)](https://docs.silabs.com/iot-security/latest/iot-security-cpms/).
+Note that the Matter Production uses Silicon Labs [Custom Part Manufacturing Service (CPMS)](https://docs.silabs.com/iot-security/latest/iot-security-cpms/).

 The Matter Production Guide includes: